 The remarkable fleet of emergency response vehicles includes: three Type 1 Engines, one 3,000 gallon Tender, three Type 6 Grass Rigs, one Incident Command vehicle, one Polaris ATV off road Grass Rig, and an off road snowmobile rescue sled and trailer.
 They also have all the gear needed for ice and cold water rescue.

 Protecting property and saving lives is the ultimate purpose of our committed firefighters.
 The firefighters are required to attend continuous training and the contemporary equipment is maintained on a rigorous schedule.
-In 2010, the Stacy Lent Area firefighters responded to 213 calls: 42 fire/gas calls, 134 medical calls, and 37 motor vehicle accident calls.
+In 2019, the Stacy Lent Area firefighters responded to 276 calls.

 The Stacy Lent Area Fire Department is very active in the community offering fire safety instructions for kids as well as an open house tour of their facilities and equipment.